How to Get Wood Glue Out of Carpet (Expert Tips That Work!)

 The Vinegar Method for Stubborn Glue

-1. Mix equal parts white vinegar and warm water in a spray bottle
+1. Mix equal parts white distilled vinegar and warm water in a spray bottle.

-2. Thoroughly saturate the affected area with this solution
+2. Thoroughly saturate the affected area with the solution.

-3. Allow it to sit for 15-20 minutes to soften the glue
+3. Allow it to sit for 15 to 20 minutes to soften the dried glue.

-4. Use a soft brush to gently work the solution into the glue deposit
+4. Use a soft-bristled brush to gently work the solution into the glue deposit, moving inward from the edges.

-5. Blot with clean cloths, applying pressure to lift the dissolved glue
+5. Blot firmly with clean cloths, applying downward pressure to lift the dissolved residue.

 Using Acetone (For Synthetic Carpets Only)